silzai/ObsidianNotes/Notes/RandomStudyNotes/SoftwareEngineering/Lecture/Part2-RequirementsModeling.md

-This is not a design model, but a structure model SSADM = Structured Systems Analysis and Design Method one of the diagrams under this related to OOP, we use data flow diagrams (DFD).
+- This is not a design model, but a structure model
+- SSADM = Structured Systems Analysis and Design Method
+- one of the diagrams under this related to OOP, we use data flow diagrams (DFD).
+- data flow diagram (DFD) are not a formal part of UML, but they can be used to complement UML diagrams and provide additional insight into system requirements and flow.

 ## Data Flow Diagrams
+- It is about the flow of data, not the actual processes involved, so will abstract the processes in terms of the data only
 - There are 4 symbols:
 ### 1) Processes:
 1) its a rounded rectangle